ROUNDDOWN Function – Google Sheets

 The ROUNDDOWN function in Google Sheets rounds a number down to a specified number of decimal places.
-The function does not use standard rounding rules.
-Instead, it rounds all numbers down.
+It does not use standard rounding rules; instead, it rounds all numbers down.

 ⚠️ The ROUNDDOWN function changes a number’s value, while number formatting changes its display.
-If you change the look of a number with formatting, the full value of the number is still there; but you don’t see it.
-The unrounded value is permanently gone if you remove places with this function.
+If you change the look of a number with formatting, the full value of the number remains, but you don’t see it.
+If you remove places with this function, the unrounded value is permanently removed.

 Syntax